Varun-legend/Vplayer/README.md

 # Vplayer
-just download the other file
+just download the other file (Vplayer.zip) and do it like you did for the other game